Tempering (metallurgy): Quenched steel

 Tempering is most often performed on steel that has been heated above its upper critical (A3) temperature and then quickly cooled, in a process called quenching, using methods such as immersing the hot steel in water, oil, or forced-air.
 The quenched steel, being placed in or very near its hardest possible state, is then tempered to incrementally decrease the hardness to a point more suitable for the desired application.
 The hardness of the quenched steel depends on both cooling speed and on the composition of the alloy.
 Steel with a high carbon content will reach a much harder state than steel with a low carbon content.
 Likewise, tempering high-carbon steel to a certain temperature will produce steel that is considerably harder than low-carbon steel that is tempered at the same temperature.
 The amount of time held at the tempering temperature also has an effect.
 Tempering at a slightly elevated temperature for a shorter time may produce the same effect as tempering at a lower temperature for a longer time.
 Tempering times vary, depending on the carbon content, size, and desired application of the steel, but typically range from a few minutes to a few hours.

 Tempering quenched steel at very low temperatures, between 66 and 148 C, will usually not have much effect other than a slight relief of some of the internal stresses and a decrease in brittleness.
 Tempering at higher temperatures, from 148 to 205 C, will produce a slight reduction in hardness, but will primarily relieve much of the internal stresses.
 In some steels with low alloy content, tempering in the range of 260 and 340 C causes a decrease in ductility and an increase in brittleness, and is referred to as the "tempered martensite embrittlement" (TME) range.
 Except in the case of blacksmithing, this range is usually avoided.
 Steel requiring more strength than toughness, such as tools, are usually not tempered above 205 C. Instead, a variation in hardness is usually produced by varying only the tempering time.
 When increased toughness is desired at the expense of strength, higher tempering temperatures, from 370 to 540 C, are used.
-Tempering at even higher temperatures, between 540 and 600 C, will produce excellent toughness, but at a serious reduction in the strength and hardness.
+Tempering at even higher temperatures, between 540 and 600 C, will produce excellent toughness, but at a serious reduction in strength and hardness.
 At 600 C, the steel may experience another stage of embrittlement, called "temper embrittlement" (TE), which occurs if the steel is held within the temperature range of temper embrittlement for too long.
 When heating above this temperature, the steel will usually not be held for any amount of time, and quickly cooled to avoid temper embrittlement.